 There are affiliate links in this post.

-The stars aren’t hard to made at all but the folds have to be done correctly and in order.
-I have included a previously posted video tutorial for step-by-step how to so you can make lots of stars.
+The stars aren’t hard to make at all but the folds have to be done correctly and in order.
+This video tutorial with step-by-step folds and turns will clearly show you how.
 Fill your Christmas tree with them or give as gifts.
 They really are beautiful.

-German Star Video Tutorial
+German Star Video Tutorial for Making Stars

 Note: In my original tutorial post, I suggest waxing the paper stars.
 I would continue to do this especially for the stars used outside for holiday decorating.
 I do not plan waxing the metallic stars because they are lovely as is but I won’t be using them outside.

 How to Wax Paper German Stars

 The tutorial for Waxing and glitter your stars can be found by clicking How to Wax German Stars.

 Here is the link to your FREE Handmade Holiday Craft Project Planner.

 Our Newsletter is published once every three weeks.
 Each issue is timely and helpful, jam-packed with food, crafts, occasional DIY, gardening and faith resources.
 Relevant and seasonal posts to inspire and guide you with current trends.
 Available only to those who request it, so please accept our invitation to stay connected and join the Grateful Prayer Thankful Heart community.
 Just click the subscribe button below.